BLOGS

 5. What does 'separate reporting of capital gains before and after 31 July' mean?

-Capital gains must be reported based on whether the transaction occurred before or after 31 July 2024, for better tracking.
+Capital gains must be reported based on whether the transaction occurred before or after 31 July 2024.
+This is especially important for those filing ITR for defence personnel or ITR for jawans with mutual fund or equity investments.

 6. Who qualifies as RNOR and what new disclosures are required?

-RNORs must disclose their days of stay in India and provide details to determine accurate residential status and taxation.
+RNORs must disclose their days of stay in India and provide additional details to determine accurate residential status and taxability.
+This rule also applies to veterans or retirees filing ITR for air force or ITR for defence after overseas postings.

 7. How should I report income from the buyback of shares in the ITR?

-From 1 October 2024, such income should be reported with ‘nil consideration’ under capital gains and the income under ‘Other Sources’.
+From 1 October 2024, such income should be reported with ‘nil consideration’ under capital gains, and the income under ‘Other Sources’.
+This includes anyone filing ITR for army, navy, or even ITR for jawans with capital market exposure.

 8. Can I still use ITR-1 if I have capital gains from stocks or mutual funds?

-Yes, if your LTCG is up to ₹1.25 lakh, you can now use ITR-1 or ITR-4, based on your overall income profile.
+Yes, if your LTCG is up to ₹1.25 lakh, you can now use ITR-1 or ITR-4 depending on your total income profile.
+This is especially helpful for simple returns like ITR for jawans or junior defence staff.

 9. What new utilities are available for ITR filing?

-Excel-based offline utilities with validation checks are now available for ITR-1 and ITR-4 to ease the filing process.
+Excel-based offline utilities with built-in validation checks are now available for ITR-1 and ITR-4.
+These tools streamline the process for ITR for jawans, ITR for defence, and all other uniformed service members.

 10. How can defence personnel simplify their tax filing?